 Total Gross Earnings: this is the sum of the following earnings:

 - Annual Holidays Payment.
 If this is a negative amount due to leave being taken in advance, the amount will be ignored when totalling gross earnings;

 - Alternative Holiday Payment.
 If this is a negative amount due to leave being taken in advance, the amount will be ignored when totalling gross earnings;

 - Historic Gross Earnings; and

 - Gross Earnings.

 Final Annual Holidays 8% Payment: this is 8% of the Total Gross Earnings figure.
-If there is a negative amount for Annual Holidays Payment and/or Alternative Holiday Payment (due to the fact leave taken in advance is being reversed), this amount will be deducted AFTER the 8% of total gross earnings has been calculated.
+If there is a negative amount for Annual Holidays Payment and/or Alternative Holiday Payment (due to the fact leave taken in advance is being reversed), this amount will be deducted in the pay run and will be displayed as separate earnings lines.